Neerajkumhar/Dsa-Visualizer/README.md

 https://neerajkumhar.github.io/Dsa-Visualizer/

+DSA Virtual Lab is a single-page HTML project developed as a college assignment to provide an interactive, browser-based environment for learning and visualizing Data Structures & Algorithms.
+It simulates a compact lab where students can experiment with common data structures (arrays, stacks, queues, linked lists, trees, graphs) and visualize algorithm steps (sorting, searching, traversals) using clear, animated demonstrations.

 This repository contains a static DSA visualizer site (HTML, CSS, JS).
 The project contains the site structure in the workspace root and the `Css/`, `Js/`, `Html/`, and `Img/` folders.

 What's included: